nadeemabdulhamid/csc121-fall2023/class00-setup/slides.md

 ---
 ## Reminder
+<style scoped>li, p  { font-size: 90%; }</style>

 - This class is not (just) about Java.
 It’s about how to design programs.
     - Java is our tool as we study the principles of computation from an object-oriented perspective
     - We will cover a subset of features of Java
     - The concepts we do cover are applicable to many object-oriented languages
     - The curriculum and topics in this course follow the state of the art in the real world, w.r.t. software design and development

+Those with prior Java experience likely learned different ways to do some of what we cover here.
+Hold tight – we’ll explain why we are doing things differently as we go.

 ---
 ## The Design Recipe